Infrastructure capital for communities

 is an independent private investment firm specializing in infrastructure that provides essential services to communities.

-Alinda has invested in infrastructure businesses that operate in 33 states in the United States as well as in Canada, the United Kingdom, Germany, the Netherlands, Austria, Belgium and Luxembourg.
+We have made over $8 billion in equity investments in infrastructure in the last seven and a half years.
+Alinda has invested in infrastructure businesses that operate in 33 states in the United States as well as in Canada, the United Kingdom, Germany, the Netherlands, Austria, Belgium, Luxembourg and Poland.
 These businesses serve 100 million customers annually in more than 400 cities globally, and employ more than 15,000 people.

 Alinda’s investors are predominantly pension funds for public sector and private sector workers.
 These institutions seek steady investments over the long term, matching their pension liabilities.
 They include some of the largest institutional investors in the world.